Car-tab initiative feud continues as judge allows Eyman to join legal case

 Despite no scheduled in-person hearing on Friday’s orders, Eyman invited supporters and reporters to the hallway outside Judge Ferguson’s courtroom Friday, where Eyman said he had tried to get an in-person hearing.

 The Attorney General’s Office pointed out on Twitter that Eyman’s lawyers had requested the judge consider the motions without oral argument, meaning there would be no hearing.
+An attorney for Eyman later said he didn’t believe they would get an in-person hearing until after the new year, so he sought the decision sooner.

 Voters are frustrated the measure is on hold, Eyman said Friday.
 “The vote ought to get the job done,” he said.

-The judge on Friday also allowed Pierce County to join the case in defense of I-976 and granted a request to intervene from Franklin County Commissioner Clint Didier who described himself as “a taxpayer, a vehicle owner, and a registered voter who voted in support of I-976.”
+The judge on Friday also allowed Pierce County to join the case in defense of I-976 and granted a request to intervene from Franklin County Commissioner Clint Didier who was described as “a taxpayer, a vehicle owner, and a registered voter who voted in support of I-976.”

 In the order denying outside counsel Friday, the judge did not explain why he refused Eyman’s request but dinged Eyman and his allies for filing the request before they were actually granted permission to join the case.